ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 # The Simplest Non-Downtime Deployment

-As a though exercise, let's imagine an instantaneous deployment: At a given moment in time our server is running `V0`.
+As a thought exercise, let's imagine an instantaneous deployment: At a given moment in time our server is running `V0`.
 An instance later, the code swapped and the server is running `V1`.

 In this scenario, when do we run our migration?
 Before or after the code is swapped?